 But does this actually make this site worth signing up with?
 In my opinion, no:

 And the reason is because the bulk of potential this place once had is lost.
 Let me explain:

 In the above screenshot, I actually blurred out the 2 main success stories because of privacy (even though it’s a public site), but anyway, that’s not the point.

-Let’s say the first person they show who is making $350 a month.
-Her focus is cooking and she’s written over a 100 articles.
-I can tell you right now, as an online marketer, if she knew how to market on Google through SEO and put that effort into a personal blog, wrote 100+ articles, she’d probably get 10,000+ visitors a month from Google alone and possibly be breaking a $1,000 a month from her efforts.
+3) I can tell you right now, as an affiliate marketer, if she knew how to market on Google through SEO and put that effort into a personal blog, and wrote 100+ articles on a personal site, this is what would likely happen:

 This lost potential also means there’s lost money and while you can get paid today by it, it pales in comparison to what you could get paid back then.

-But let me explain a little bit more clearly what I mean…
+But let me explain a little bit more clearly what I mean:

 However, you WILL still get traffic from the internal network and community of this site still, but that is a small percentage of what you would get if your article on that site ranked high on Google.

 In my estimates, that’s about 90% of potential wasted and naturally 90% of potential profits wasted too.

 2 other reasons I wouldn’t recommend using Hubpages: